 - Peep Show begins with the typical Odd Couple setup: pot-smoking slacker (Jeremy) is roommates with serious office worker (Mark).
 Within the first few episodes it slowly becomes apparent that they and everyone else in their lives are all terrible, terrible people.
 Sometimes veers into Work Com territory when the plot involves Mark's coworkers, but the core of the show always comes back to the two roommates and their dysfunctional romantic lives.

-- Ménage à 3 involves a three-character version of the trope, and its spinoff, Sticky Dilly Buns rapidly evolves the same way, both with minor variations on the standard form.
+- Ménage à 3 involves a three-character version of the trope.
+Two of its spinoffs, Sticky Dilly Buns and Pixie Trix Comix rapidly evolve the same way, though both with minor variations on the standard form.

 - Two Guys and Guy follows the basic form of the trope, but with more mad science and some elements missing.